PeiyuanXiao/spharmlithic/README.md

 #### Option B — Docker (recommended for macOS)

 A pre-built Docker image includes R, RStudio Server, and the full Python environment.
-This is the recommended approach on **macOS**, where `open3d` can cause R session crashes.
+This is the recommended because `open3d` can cause R session crashes.

 ``` bash
 docker pull peiyuanxiao/spharmlithic